 Universal life offers more flexibility.
 It allows you to adjust the size of premium payments, death benefits, and the accumulation portion of your policy, within limits set by the policy contract.
 Some changes may require underwriting approval and additional premiums.

 People usually want to make sure the size of the death benefit is large enough to meet the needs of loved ones who depend on them.
 Some people estimate that number by adding up their long-term financial obligations and subtracting their assets.
-The amount left over can offer a rough indication of how much you might want for a the death benefit.
+The amount leftover can offer a rough indication of how much you might want for the death benefit.

 The way you structure your death benefit will depend on your family and your goals.
 One option is a lump-sum payout, but you also can generally have the benefit issued in monthly payments.
 That way your beneficiary will not receive all the benefit at once.
 You can even structure your life insurance to pay the death benefit into an individual retirement account (IRA), to provide savings for your spouse’s retirement.